-Providing feeling to the little finger and part of the ring finger, your ulnar nerve also controls muscles in the hand that assist with fine movements and some in the forearm that help you grip.
-Entrapment occurs when the ulnar nerve in the arm becomes compressed or irritated.
-Ulnar nerve entrapment is also known as cubital tunnel syndrome.
+The ulnar nerve provides feeling to the little finger and part of the ring finger.
+It also controls muscles in the hand that help with fine motor movements as well as some muscles in the forearm that help you grip.
+Ulnar nerve entrapment, also called cubital tunnel syndrome, occurs when the ulnar nerve in the arm becomes compressed or irritated.

-The exact cause of many cases of ulnar nerve entrapment is unknown.
-Pressure on the nerve can come from a number of sources:
+The exact cause of ulnar nerve entrapment is unknown.
+But pressure on the nerve can come from a number of sources:

 - Fluid buildup in the elbow